A 7:30 a.m. kickoff and a fresh pot of coffee

 Free options and free-to-air matches

 Around 10 to 12 matches per season air free over-the-air on NBC.
 These are usually the Saturday 12:30 p.m.
 ET fixtures — the so-called "lunchtime kickoff" — and they include some of the biggest fixtures of the year: the opening weekend match, both Manchester derbies, the North London derby, the Liverpool-Manchester United rivalry.
-Pick these up with a basic digital antenna for $20 [verify: $20] and a one-time install.
+Pick these up with a basic digital antenna for around $20 and a one-time install.

 NBC News local affiliates in 200-plus US markets all carry the same feed, so the over-the-air option works anywhere in the country.
 The schedule of free over-the-air matches is published in late July before each new season — Matchcast tracks it on the Premier League schedule page.